Which Natural Balance Ultra Canned Recipes Get

-Fiber (estimated dry matter content) = 6.8%
+Fiber (estimated dry matter content) = 9.1%

 |Estimated Nutrient Content

-|Dry Matter Basis||36%||23%||33%|
+|Dry Matter Basis

-|Calorie Weighted Basis||29%||44%||26%|
+|Calorie Weighted Basis

-The first ingredient in this dog food lists lamb.
-Lamb is considered “the clean flesh derived from slaughtered” lamb and associated with skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1
+The first ingredient in this dog food is beef.
+Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

-Lamb is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The second ingredient is lamb broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The second ingredient is beef broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

-The third ingredient is lamb liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is beef liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient includes carrots.
-Carrots are rich in beta-carotene, minerals and dietary fiber.
+The fifth item includes carrots, which are rich in beta-carotene, minerals and dietary fiber.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this Natural Balance product.

-With three notable exceptions…
+With 6 notable exceptions…

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-As a group, the brand features an average protein content of 37% and a mean fat level of 23%.
+As a group, the brand features an average protein content of 36% and a mean fat level of 23%.
 Together, these figures suggest a carbohydrate content of 33% for the overall product line.

-And a fat-to-protein ratio of about 62%.
+And a fat-to-protein ratio of about 63%.